-The College offers continuing education courses that meet the requirements for awarding continuing education units.
+The College offers continuing education courses approved by the Academic Standards Committee that meet the requirements for awarding continuing education units.
 These units are defined as the contact hours of participation in an organized continuing education experience.
 CEU's do not replace regular credits.